1947 All-Ireland Senior Football Championship final: Pre-game

+It was decided that New York would host this match as a commemoration of the 1847 Great Famine, which forced a large number of Irish people to emigrate to North America.
+This novel location for the game was chosen for the benefit of New York's large Irish immigrant population.
+It was the only time for the final to have been played outside Ireland.

+Around 30,000 people were in the ground for the final.
+Cavan travelled by air and Kerry by sea; the Cavan team credited their victory partially to their shorter time spent travelling.
+The Cavan team flew via the Azores, taking 30 hours.
+Kerry's trip by Ocean Liner took far longer.
+The last Gaelic game held at Polo Grounds was on 1 June 1958, when Cavan played New York.

 Mick Higgins, a key member of the Cavan team that day, recalled in later life: "There was no huge send-off for us in Cavan, but both teams got a good reception in New York when we arrived.
 I remember the team stayed in the Commodore Hotel, but I stayed with my relatives."
 He also remembered there was "oppressive heat" during the game itself.

 The Artane Boys' Band travelled to New York to play before the match, as they do traditionally at all All-Ireland finals.

 Match

 Summary

-After a slow start, Cavan fought back to lead 2–5 to 2–4 at the break and went on to win by four points.
-Peter Donohoe scored eight points from frees and was called "the Babe Ruth of Gaelic football" in the New York press.
+After a slow start, Cavan fought back to lead 2–5 to 2–4 at the break, and went on to win by four points.
+Peter Donohoe scored eight points from frees, and the New York press called him "the Babe Ruth of Gaelic football" (Babe Ruth was a local baseball player of the time).
 Michael O'Hehir broadcast radio commentary back across the Atlantic Ocean.

 O'Hehir noticed that broadcasting delays would bring the radio link down five minutes before the final had ended.
 O'Hehir later recalled his plea:'"If there's anybody along the way there listening in, just give us five minutes more, and I kept begging for five minutes more".
 The link stayed open.